roywithfiringblade/Tour-into-the-Picture-by-Matlab/README.md

 Used Toolboxes: Matlab Computer Vision Toolbox, Image Processing Toolbox

 Instructions:
--run the main.m function to open the program
+- run the main.m function to open the program
--press the load image button to select an image to transform -use your mouse to set the rear panel and the vanishing point -press the draw line button to create the spidery mesh
+- press the load image button to select an image to transform
+- use your mouse to set the rear panel and the vanishing point
+- press the draw line button to create the spidery mesh
 - press 'reset' button if the selected points are not accurate
 - press 'set' button to submit the inputs
--input rotation and translation values
+- input rotation and translation values
 - press 'set value' button to get the transformed image and the 3d interactive model of the scene

 ## Method